danpeig/freecommander_total7zip_installer/README.md

 ## Changelog

+### Version 1.11 (20/10/2020)
+* Added a final pause to prevent the PowerShell window from closing automatically in some systems.

 ### Version 1.1 (19/10/2020)
 * Automatic detection of the settings folder for portable installations
 * Automatic detection of 32-bit and 64-bit FC versions